 A child's fear of a procedure can be lessened by giving just the right amount of information based on the child's age and situation.
 This can also help parents become more familiar with the procedure.
 Dolls and picture books are sometimes used to tell children about procedures and surgery.
 If kids know what to expect, they may be less scared and better able to cooperate.
 For example, there are many things adults can do to prepare a young patient for one of the common medical procedures, drawing blood for lab work.
 A program called MR-I Am Ready! helps children 6-11 have non-sedated MRIs with the help of special techniques, including practice and preparation before the procedure.
 Sedation comes with some risks, so it's a benefit to patients to have their scans without the use of anesthesia when possible.

 Child Life offers pre-operative tours of the facilities.
 Click here for more information.

 Child Life specialists can help reduce pain and anxiety during medical procedures.
 This is done by using distraction and deep breathing.

 Children are encouraged to play with medical equipment to become more familiar and comfortable with things they will see.
 Medical play allows children to express their feelings and concerns and helps the Child Life specialist correct any confusion the child may have about a procedure or being in the hospital.
 Medical play can help build confidence in the child's ability to cope with the situation.

-Child Life specialists use play, arts and crafts, games and cooking to help patients understand and cope better with the often overwhelming setting of the hospital.
+Child Life specialists use play, games, arts and crafts to help patients understand and cope better with the often overwhelming hospital setting.
 These familiar activities help make the hospital more normal and provide a way to socialize, explore and express feelings.
 Giving children choices in play and allowing them to participate in their care is important since they don't have many chances to make decisions while in the hospital.

 Our playrooms offer toys, games, arts and crafts, medical play and more.
 No painful or stressful treatments are done in these areas in order to give children a "safe" place to play.